h12w/gspec/DESIGN.md

 The setup sequence should be: abc1 abc2, and the teardown sequence should be: c1ba c2ba.
 (The relative order between c1 and c2 is not important)

-One way of doing setup/teardown is hook function as what RSpec does (before, after method with argument :each).
+One way of doing setup/teardown is by hook functions as what RSpec does (before, after method with argument :each).
 An alternative way is to define the setup code directly in the closure and schedule it to run before each test case.
 As long as the scheduling logic does not introduce too much overhead and